Jennifer Camper

 Jennifer Camper is a cartoonist and graphic artist whose work is inspired by her own experiences as a Lebanese-American lesbian.
-Her work has been included in various outlets such as newspapers and magazines since the 1980s, as well as in exhibits in Europe and the United States.
-Furthermore, Camper is the creator and founding director of the biennial Queers and Comics conference.
+Her work has been published in newspapers, magazines, online, and in anthologies since the 1980s, and has been exhibited in Europe and the United States.
+Camper is also the creator and founding director of the biennial Queers and Comics conference.

 Early life

 When she was younger, Jennifer Camper did not have the dream of becoming a cartoonist and contributing to the world of queer comics.
 In an interview with Rob Kirby on The Comics Journal, Camper stated that she "sort of fell into it and just continued.
 From early childhood I played with all kinds of art forms, including comics and illustrated stories.
 In school, I made comics and illustrated stories as class assignments, or for the school paper, and sometimes just to entertain my friends and myself.
 My family encouraged this."

 After gaining support and inspiration from the world around her, Camper began creating full-length comics throughout high school and college.
 The majority of the comics centered around "ridiculing school policies, teachers and other students."
 At the end of her school career, Camper began publishing her comics in Gay Community News and started her contributions to one of the most well-known queer comic series Gay Comix.